Medical Malpractice Claims in Bahrain

 What is this right?

-• Definition: Medical malpractice occurs when a healthcare provider fails to meet the standard of care expected of a competent professional, resulting in harm to the patient.
+• Standard of care: Malpractice occurs when a healthcare provider fails to meet the standard expected of a competent professional in their field, resulting in patient harm.

-• NHRA complaint: You can file a complaint with the National Health Regulatory Authority, which investigates and can impose disciplinary action on the provider.
+• NHRA investigation: File a complaint with the NHRA, which investigates and can impose disciplinary action including suspension or revocation of the provider's licence.

-• Medical committee: The NHRA refers malpractice complaints to a specialised medical committee that reviews the case and determines whether negligence occurred.
+• Medical committee review: The NHRA refers malpractice complaints to a specialised independent committee of qualified physicians who review the case and issue a medical opinion on whether negligence occurred.

-• Civil compensation: You can file a civil lawsuit for financial compensation covering medical costs, lost income, pain and suffering, and disability.
+• Civil compensation: Based on the committee's findings, you can file a civil lawsuit for financial compensation covering medical costs, lost income, pain and suffering, and disability.

-• Criminal prosecution: In cases of gross negligence causing death or serious injury, the healthcare provider may face criminal charges under the Penal Code.
+• Criminal prosecution: Gross negligence causing death or serious injury can lead to criminal charges under the Penal Code, separate from the civil claim.

 When does it apply?

-• You suffered injury, complications, or worsening health due to a doctor's or hospital's negligence.
+• You suffered injury, complications, or worsened health due to a doctor's or hospital's negligence.

-• A wrong diagnosis, wrong medication, or surgical error caused you harm.
+• A wrong diagnosis, wrong medication, surgical error, or failure to treat caused you harm.

 • A family member died as a result of medical negligence.

-• Obtain your complete medical records from the facility where the incident occurred.
+• Obtain your complete medical records from the facility where the incident occurred — the PDPL gives you this right.

-• Get a second medical opinion documenting the harm and linking it to the provider's actions.
+• Get a second medical opinion documenting the harm and linking it to the provider's actions or omissions.

-• File a complaint with the NHRA as soon as possible — include all medical documents and a detailed description of what happened.
+• File a complaint with the NHRA as soon as possible — include all medical documents, a timeline of events, and a clear description of what went wrong.

-• Consult a lawyer experienced in medical malpractice to assess whether a civil or criminal case is warranted.
+• Consult a lawyer experienced in Bahrain medical malpractice to advise on whether to pursue a civil claim, criminal complaint, or both.

 What should you NOT do?

-• Do not delay collecting evidence — medical records and witness accounts become harder to obtain over time.
+• Do not delay collecting evidence — medical records and witness accounts become harder to obtain as time passes.

-• Do not accept a quick settlement without understanding the full extent of your injuries and future medical needs.
+• Do not accept a quick settlement without understanding the full extent of your injuries, future medical needs, and lost income.

-• Do not confront the healthcare provider — let the NHRA investigation and legal process handle the matter.
+• Do not confront the healthcare provider directly — let the NHRA investigation and the medical committee's independent assessment build your case.

 You came here to know your rights — help someone else know theirs.